 Writing a conclusion or recommendation

 The final part of a proposal is where a reader expects to see an overall analysis.
-It should bring together what you have said in the rest of the proposal.
+It should bring together what you have said in the rest of the proposal and reiterate the value of your proposition.
+This is part of that final paragraph.